ironbar/arc25/docs/05_Solution_Summary.md

 ## Conclusions and next steps

-ARC25 challenge is over and despite not being able to improve over the test-time training baseline with the search-and-learn approach I have enjoyed all these months of research and learning.
+ARC25 challenge is over and despite not being able to improve over the transduction test-time training baseline with the search-and-learn approach I have enjoyed all these months of research and learning.
+In retrospective I believe I could have a better leaderboard score and position by optimizing the TTT approach, but I prioritized working on an approach that I believed could solve ARC.
 The top teams in the public leaderboard scored around 27%, so there is a long run until the 85% goal and I hope to keep enjoying this research journey.